Code Generation with Super Scaffolding

 rake db:migrate

-There are two important things to point out here:
+There are three important things to point out here:

-1. When we use rails g model or rails g migration, we specify the references column name as lead, but when we're specifying the field we want to scaffold, we specify it as lead_id, because that's the name of the attribute on the form, in strong parameters, etc.
+2. When adding this foreign key the references column is generated under the name lead, but when we're specifying the field we want to scaffold, we specify it as lead_id, because that's the name of the attribute on the form, in strong parameters, etc.

 Finally, Super Scaffolding will prompt you to edit app/models/project.rb and implement the required logic in the valid_leads method.
 This is a template method that will be used to both populate the select field on the Project form, but also enforce some important security concerns in this multi-tenant system.
 In this case, you can define it as: